Window Covering Brands That Matter

 🛡️

-A warranty is only as good as the company behind it.
-Hunter Douglas, Lutron, and Norman have been around for decades — their warranties mean something.
-We've seen too many clients with 'lifetime warranty' products from brands that no longer exist.
+Hunter Douglas, Lutron, and Norman have been around for decades — their warranties actually get honored.
+Many 'lifetime warranty' brands no longer exist.

 📈